 Skin Blemish: Use watermelon externally by applying a small piece liberally on your face.
 Leave for ten minutes, then wash off with warm water, followed by a splash of cold water.

-If you cannot finish a whole watermelon and wish to keep it for later, wrap it up with a cling wrap to prevent it from drying out.
-This also prevents it from absorbing the odors of other foods.
-Keep refrigerated to best preserve its freshness, taste and juiciness.
+- If you cannot finish a whole watermelon wrap it up with a cling wrap and keep refrigerated to preserve its freshness and prevent it from drying out.
+This also prevents it absorbing odors from other foods.

-Watermelon is best eaten on its own, in fruit salads, or juiced.
+- Watermelon can be eaten on its own, in fruit salads, or juiced.
 You may also freeze pureed watermelon in ice cube trays.
 Kids love this, especially on a hot day!
-See tips for making popsicles.
+You could try a watermelon and kiwi popsicle.